openwdl/wdl/README.md

     - [Issues](https://github.com/openwdl/wdl/issues) - Any bugs, ambiguity, or problems with the specification you encounter should be reported here.
 You can also create issues which are feature requests, however the most likely way to get a feature into the spec is by [creating a PR yourself](#contributing).
 - [Slack Channel](https://join.slack.com/t/openwdl/shared_invite/zt-ctmj4mhf-cFBNxIiZYs6SY9HgM9UAVw) - Live chat with WDL users
 - [Support Forum](https://bioinformatics.stackexchange.com/search?q=wdl) - View Previously answered questions about WDL or pose new questions.
-- [User Guide](https://support.terra.bio/hc/en-us/sections/360007274612-WDL-Documentation) (hosted by the Broad) View a general user guide and simple how-to for WDL
+- [User Guide](https://wdl-docs.readthedocs.io/en/latest/) - View WDL tutorials, guides, cookbook-style how-to articles, and links to community resources (previously [hosted by the Broad](https://support.terra.bio/hc/en-us/sections/360007274612))

 # Published Workflows